All Episodes

 It's not just that it's pointless, wasteful, meaningless theater.

-Uh it makes no difference to the United States.
+It makes no difference to the United States.

-Uh there's going to be more and more and more of this stuff.
+There's going to be more and more and more of this stuff.

-But what it is in the bigger sense is it's the bureaucracy's right uh to interfere in small ways, add costs to the conduct of your business.
+But what it is in the bigger sense is it's the bureaucracy's right to interfere in small ways, add costs to the conduct of your business.

-Mark Stein in for rush, more straight ahead.
+Mark Stein, in for rush, more straight ahead.

-Mark Stein in for rush on the EIB network.
+Mark Stein, in for rush on the EIB network.

-Uh Warren Buffett's secretary is going to be the guest of honor at the State of the Union tonight.
+Warren Buffett's secretary is going to be the guest of honor at the State of the Union tonight.

-I uh I don't know how many secretaries get to go to the State of the Union.
+I don't know how many secretaries get to go to the State of the Union.

 Let's go to Linda in Spring, Texas.